satishpatil2k13/Horton_Works-Hadoop-Tutorials/Community/T01_RHadoop_visitors_prediction.md

 ### R Language

 [![](./images/tutorial-01/Rlogo.png?raw=true)](./images/tutorial-01/Rlogo.png?raw=true)
-R is language for Stats, Math and Data Science created by statisticians for statisticians.
+R is a language for Stats, Math and Data Science created by statisticians for statisticians.
 It contains 5000+ implemented algorithms and impressive 2M+ users with domain knowledge worldwide.
-However, it has one big disadvantage - all data is placed into memory and procesed in one thread.
+However, it has one big disadvantage - all data is placed into memory and processed in one thread.

 ### Using R on Hadoop

-Hadoop was developed in Java and Java is the main programming languages for Hadoop.
+Hadoop was developed in Java and Java is the main programming language for Hadoop.
 Although Java is main language, you can still use any other language to write MapReduce(MR): for example, Python, R or Ruby.
 It is called "Streaming API".
-Of course, not all features available in Java will be available in R, because streaming works through "unix streams", not surprise here.
-Unfortunately, Streaming API is not easy to be used and that's why RHadoop has been created.
-It still uses streaming, but brings the following advantages:
+Not all features available in Java will be available in R, because streaming works through "unix streams".
+Unfortunately, Streaming API is not easily used and that's why RHadoop has been created.
+It still uses streaming, but hhahas the following advantages:
 * no need to manage key change in Reducer
 * no need to control functions output manually
 * simple MapReduce API for R